Planning cultures: Development of planning cultures

 Planning cultures evolved alongside processes of industrialization and the advancement of societies.
 Prior to World War II, planning was considered a city beautification movement proposed by architects and politicians.
 In Europe, with industrialization, planning was conceived as an attempt to provide city leaders with a framework to develop new neighbourhoods and towns outside of the urban core.
 After World War II, planning expanded from beautification to include many social elements such as economy, history, religion, and public policy.
 It became understood that such social factors influence how urban infrastructure develops.

 Increasingly, planning cultures are involving the general public throughout the planning process.

 The formative years for planning cultures were the 1940s and 1950s, during a global period of rebuilding after World War II.
 Planning cultures emerged from planning practices as the public became increasingly aware of the impacts of planning.
 During this period, planners also started to take into consideration the impacts of planning practices on the public.
 Efforts began to shift from building functional and aesthetic architecture, to analytical and rational development approaches for resolving issues faced by a city or region.

 The planning culture in many countries has shifted from a design-centric practice led by a small group of professionals to a much broader social activity involving the general public throughout the process.

-Starting in the 1960s, the traditional “top-down” and “state-centered” planning paradigm was criticized as being static and unresponsive in dealing with complex issues in local level.
+Starting in the 1960s, the traditional “top-down” and “state-centered” planning paradigm was criticized as being static and unresponsive in dealing with complex issues at local level.
 Accordingly, planning practice in many industrialized nations began to shift towards a more “bottom-up” and “people-centered” process.
 During this transitional period, planning evolved from its original object of providing solutions for specific issues to a more comprehensive goal of addressing socioeconomic challenges.
 This was an attempt to explore more efficient, flexible, and accountable options for complex problems.
 As planning culture in industrialized states became more inclusive and aware of issues related to the environment, social equality, multiculturalism, and other non-spatial issues, planners felt it necessary to reflect upon their professional views in order to engage with general public and to search common ground across public in different background and interest groups During the same period, some developing countries maintained their “top-down” paradigm in planning, such as China, Cuba, and Iran, where planning still followed comprehensive national strategies.
 Since the 1980s, planning practices in those and other developing counties have begun to take different directions.